Skip to main content

 Background

 Addressing the labor shortage in the Tennessee Valley requires both near- and long-term strategies.
 There are many effective programs addressing the immediate problem, but few look beyond the five- to ten-year timeframe.
-These efforts often focus on teens or young adults looking to enter the workforce and maybe only shown via the internet or cable TV ads.
-Additionally, present efforts do not provide equal access to information that introduces young people to the jobs, skills, and careers needed in the region today and in the future.
+These efforts often focus on teens or young adults looking to enter the workforce and may be only shown via internet or cable TV ads.
+Additionally, present efforts do not provide equal access to information that introduces young people to the jobs, skills and careers needed in the region today and in the future.
 Engaging the youngest community members and creating awareness about potential future careers and the skills required is necessary for ensuring that the region serves as a pipeline of skilled and trained workers for years to come.

 Teacher showing the project